V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-basics.md

 commands.
 A post processor simply formats in a way that your firmware will recognize it.

 For example, Marlin treat `G0` (rapid move) and `G1` (Work move) the same.
 Other machines set the `G0` speed in the firmware, Marlin does not.
-To over come this we Use a line in the post processor to set the actual speed in each line so it doesn’t matter.
+To overcome this we Use a line in the post processor to set the actual speed in each line so it doesn’t matter.
 There are all sorts of things like this.
 All machines require a post processor.